Lynx (bus company): Fleet

+After the successful refurbishment of an ex-Yellow Buses Optare Tempo (not limited to new flooring, moquette, renewed interior LED uplighting and alloy wheels), Lynx further undertook refurbishment of 2 Alexander Dennis Enviro400s to replace ageing, unconventional konectbus original Wright Pulsar Gemini bodied DAF DB250LFs.

+Lynx has started slowly phasing out older euro III Optare Tempos by replacing them with brand new euro VI Alexander Dennis Enviro200 MMC's (they have four as of Dec 2024) for the 34/35/36 which go to Hunstanton from King's Lynn and back; these new buses feature next stop display and announcements, they also have USB-A sockets for the passenger's convenience.
+These new buses have stop-start technology making them cleaner for the environment.

-Lynx own a Leyland National, which is operated as a heritage bus in a semi-preserved state, painted in Lynx's standard red livery.
+Lynx owned a Leyland National, which is operated as a heritage bus in a semi-preserved state, painted in Lynx's standard red livery.
 Delivered new to Hants & Dorset in November 1977, it has been used in passenger service several times to mark special occasions, as well as attending industry and promotional events and bus enthusiasts' rallies.
 As of winter 2019/20 it is stored out of service.

-Buses are painted in Volkswagen 'Mars Red' - chosen to stand out against other bus operators in the area and as a nod to the 'Poppy Red' of National Bus Company days.
+As of January 2025 the fleet comprised 37 vehicles.